8ta4/pun/DONTREADME.md

 Adding more than just `{` in the prefill tends to mess things up, inflating the score for the phrase right after the dummy word.

+> Does pun use Claude's extended thinking feature for recognizability scoring?

+Nah.
+Extended thinking kinda messes with things:

+- One neat thing about Claude 3.7 Sonnet normally is that it gives lower scores to named entities and jargon compared to everyday words.
+Extended thinking seems to counteract that useful bias.

+- You're stuck with a temperature of 1.0 when using extended thinking.

+- Extended thinking is incompatible with prefilling the assistant's response.
+Trying to work around the prefill issue with a separate formatting step just adds more complexity and cost.

+- It chews through more tokens because it has to generate all that thinking text first, bumping up the API costs.

+- It also takes a bit longer to get a response since the model has to do the extra thinking step before giving the final scores.

 > Does the system prompt include a sample answer?

 Yep!
 The system prompt's got a sample answer to nudge the LLM into spitting out the format I'm after.